-The main difference between federal and provincial incorporation is that federal incorporation gives your business increased business name protection and wider rights to carry on business.
+The main difference between federal and provincial incorporation is that federal incorporation gives your business increased business name protection and wider rights to carry on business throughout the entire country.

 Federal incorporation of your business means that you will be able to do business all across Canada under the same business name, even if some other company is already using a similar name in some province or territory.
-So if your federally incorporated business is named Cypress Technologies Inc., your company can do business in any province or territory as Cypress Technologies Inc., even if there are other companies with identical names also operating in those same provinces or territories.
+So if your federally incorporated business is named XYZ Inc., your company can do business in any province or territory as XYZ Inc., even if there are other companies with identical names operating in those same provinces or territories.

 This is not the case with provincial incorporation.
 When you incorporate your business in a particular province or territory, you are only entitled to operate your business in that jurisdiction and have no name protection outside that province or territory.

-Sure, if you incorporate your business in Ontario, and then want to do business in Manitoba, you can register your Ontario corporation in Manitoba so you can do that (see Extra-Provincial Registration for Corporations), but there's no guarantee that there won’t be other businesses of that name or a similar name operating there—meaning that your company may not be able to operate in that province under your chosen name at all.
+Sure, if you incorporate your business in Ontario, and then want to do business in Manitoba, you can register your Ontario corporation in Manitoba so you can do that, but there's no guarantee that there won’t be other businesses of that name or a similar name operating there—meaning that your company may not be able to operate in that province under your chosen name at all.

 The Downside of Federal Incorporation

-3) Federal incorporation may cost more.
-While the current filing fee for federal incorporation (filing Articles of Incorporation) is $200 if filed online through Corporations Canada's online Filing Centre ($250 if filed through other means), and the cost of a NUANS Name Search Report is approximately $75 per search, there may be additional fees resulting from the need to register your corporation extra-provincially and extra costs incurred because of the additional annual paperwork required.
+Federal incorporation may cost more.
+While the current filing fee for federal incorporation (filing Articles of Incorporation) is $200 if filed online through Corporations Canada's Online Filing Centre, and the cost of a NUANS Name Search Report is approximately $75 per search, there may be additional fees resulting from the need to register your corporation extra-provincially and extra costs incurred because of the additional annual paperwork required.

 The Bottom Line

 Federal incorporation can be an excellent choice if your business needs the nation-wide business name protection that federal incorporation provides, or if your business is or will be operating internationally.
 If your business is and plans to be operating primarily within one province, provincial incorporation may be enough for you.
-Remember, you can always provincially incorporate now and then change to federal incorporation later (although there's no guarantee that you would be able to get or keep the same name for your federally incorporated company).
+Remember, you can always provincially incorporate now and then change to federal incorporation later.